+Tacit knowledge

-Explicit knowledge Implicit knowledge Tacit knowledge Explicit knowledge is easily articulated, recorded, communicated and stored.
-Implicit knowledge is gained through the way we practically apply explicit knowledge.
-Tacit knowledge is the knowledge gained personal experience and context, It's the information that is When you capture, process, structure, These are often considered usually the most difficult to articulate analyse and store data, the result is explicit knowledge. transferrable skills. and capture in a structured form.
-An example might be the particular working style of external counsel who you regularly instruct, or the relationship dynamic between two board members.
-An example of explicit knowledge might be documented policies, precedents, templates or advice provided.
-For example, how you perform a task and the potential result of your approach, would be considered implicit knowledge and could support more informed decision making.
+- Tacit knowledge is the knowledge gained personal experience and context.
+It's the information that is usually the most difficult to articulate and capture in a structured form. - An example might be the particular working style of external counsel who you regularly instruct, or the relationship dynamic between two board members.